This post contains affiliated links. Please read my disclosure page.

 EWG’s Skin Deep Verified for toxin safety (0 Hazard)

 EO Sanitizing Hand Wipes can be used on countertops, shopping cart handles, hands, etc. to disinfect and prevent the spread of germs.
-They are gluten-free certified and also cruelty free certified by the Leaping Bunny.
+They are GMO free, sulfate-free, polysorbate-free and disodium EDTA free.
+They are also gluten-free certified and cruelty free certified by the Leaping Bunny.

 Active Ingredient: 62% ethanol (from non-GMO, organic sugar cane)

-Inactive Ingredients: Lavandula Angustifolia (Lavender) Oil, Lavandula Hybrida Oil], EO® Organic Herbal Blend [Organic Aloe Barbadensis Leaf, Organic Matricaria Recutita (Chamomile) Flower Extract, Organic Calendula Officinalis Flower Extract, and Organic Camellia Sinensis (White Tea) Leaf Extract]
+Inactive Ingredients: Purified Water, Glycerin, EO® Essential Oil Blend [Organic Lavandula Angustifolia (Lavender) Essential Oil, Organic Lavandula Hybrida Essential Oil], EO Organic Herbal Blend [Organic Aloe Barbadensis Leaf, Organic Matricaria Recutita (Chamomile) Flower Extract, Organic Calendula Officinalis Flower Extract, and Organic Camellia Sinensis (White Tea) Leaf Extract].

 Above hand sanitizers all contain at least 60% ethanol alcohol as an active ingredient.
 Many experts recommend alcohol-based hand sanitizers over alcohol-free hand sanitizers.
 At this time of shortage of hand sanitizers, you can also make your own by adding ethanol (60-95%), glycerin and water.
 (However, some places are also short of these ingredients.)
 Hand sanitizers can also contain harmful chemicals just like many other products.
 Therefore, you may choose to use organic hand sanitizers which are made of organic ingredients.
 They are effective and safe.
 However, washing hands with soap is always a better option.